MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 - Empty folders generated during a conversion will persist through packaging
 - Updated AppID generation logic, and added validation for package name and app

-You can find full history of MSIX Packaging Tool release notes [here](release-notes/history.md)
+You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).

 ## Share your feedback